 Heavy oil and bitumen resources are the most abundant hydrocarbon energy source worldwide.
 However, thermal enhanced oil recovery (EOR) methods are frequently applied to enhance their mobility and production due to their high viscosity.
-In addition, owing to the chemical dissimilarity of oils and various temperatures these oils are exposed to, as well as LF-NMR equipment limitations, the commonly used models fail to perform at a satisfactory level, making them impractical for use in heavy oil and bitumen reservoirs, and in environments with large temperature oscillations (e.g., mechanical systems).
-Information about the distribution of oil viscosity within the reservoir can be used to help the management of the thermal EOR project.
-Nuclear magnetic resonance (NMR) downhole tools provide a non-destructive way to determine the oil viscosity without recovering samples (core or produced oil) from the wellbore.
+In addition, owing to the chemical dissimilarity of oils and various temperatures these oils are exposed to, as well as LF-NMR equipment limitations, the commonly used models fail to perform at a satisfactory level, making them impractical for use in heavy oil and bitumen reservoirs, and in environments with large temperature variability (e.g., mechanical systems).
+Information about the distribution of oil viscosity within the reservoir can be used to help manage the thermal EOR projects.
+Nuclear magnetic resonance (NMR) downhole tools provide a non-destructive way to determine the oil viscosity without recovering samples (core or produced oil) from the well.

-A new analytical NMR viscosity model was developed and tested on a suite of 23 Canadian heavy oils recovered from different reservoirs.
-The model was based on two NMR parameters - T_2 logarithmic mean and relative hydrogen index.
-Subsequently, the model was tested on a single bitumen sample at a temperature range from 26-200 °C. Results were compared to nine well-known NMR viscosity models from the literature, and in both cases, the enhanced model scored the most favorable statistical scores in this study.
+A new analytical NMR viscosity model was developed and tested on a suite of 23 Canadian heavy oils recovered from various reservoirs.
+The model was based on two NMR parameters - T2 logarithmic mean and relative hydrogen index.
+Subsequently, the model was tested on a single bitumen sample at the temperature range from 26-200 °C. Results were compared to nine well-known NMR viscosity models described in the literature, and in both cases, the proposed model got the most favorable statistical scores.
 Furthermore, a simple model optimization procedure was presented, employing nonlinear least squares (NLS) regression.
 Experiments were carried out at temperatures corresponding to those in the hot steam injection EOR treatments.
-The same methodology can be extended for use in cyclic solvent injection (CSI), where the NMR model can detect oil viscosity changes when the solvent vapor dissolves into the oil.
+The same methodology can be extended for use in cyclic solvent injection (CSI), where the NMR model can detect oil viscosity changes when the solvent vapor dissolves in oil.

-To make the viscosity prediction even more successful, we developed a framework that combines supervised learning algorithms with domain knowledge for synthesizing new features using only one NMR parameter - the T2 logarithmic mean.
+To improve the viscosity forecast, we developed a framework that combines supervised learning algorithms with domain knowledge for synthesizing new features using only one NMR parameter - the T2 logarithmic mean.
 Two principal methods were considered, support vector regression (SVR) and gradient boosted trees (GBRT).
 Models were trained using the experimental data from our previous studies and literature data combining conventional oils, heavy oils, and bitumens from various reservoirs in Canada and the USA.
 The models' performance was compared against four other intelligent algorithms and four well-known empirical NMR models against which the SVR and GBRT-based models achieved the highest statistical scores.
 The proposed framework can also be applied to determine other physicochemical properties of oils by LF-NMR, where supervised learning is usually impractical due to the limited volume of data.

-Finally, water saturation determination is among the most challenging tasks in petrophysical well-logging, which directly impacts the decision-making process in hydrocarbon exploration and production.
-However, quantification of oil and water volumes is problematic when their NMR signals are not distinct.
+Finally, water saturation determination in heavy oil sands is one of the most important tasks in petrophysical well-logging, and it directly impacts the decisionmaking process in hydrocarbon exploration and production.
+However, quantifying oil and water volumes is problematic when their NMR signals are not distinct.
 We developed two machine learning frameworks to predict relative water content in oil-sand samples using LF-NMR spin-spin (T2) relaxation and bulk density data to derive a model based on Extreme Gradient Boosting.
 The NMR T2 distributions were obtained for 82 Canadian oil-sands samples at ambient and reservoir temperatures (164 data points).
 The actual water content was determined by Dean-Stark extraction.
-The statistical scores confirm the strong generalization ability of the feature engineering LF-NMR model and indicate that this approach can be extended for the improved in-situ water saturation evaluation by LF-NMR and bulk density measurements.
+The results of the statistical analysis confirm the strong generalization ability of the feature engineering LF-NMR model and indicate that this approach can be extended for the improved in-situ water saturation evaluation by LF-NMR and bulk density measurements.